phetsims/qa/issue-templates/android-test-template.md

 1. Uninstall the PhET Android App.
 2. Visit https://play.google.com/apps/internaltest/4697762600441754675/ and switch to the Google account you use on the Play Store.
 If there is a button called "Accept Invite" then click it.
 3. <a href="#clear-the-play-store-cache">Clear the Play Store cache</a>.
-4. Visit the [Play Store](https://play.google.com/store/apps/details?id=edu.colorado.phet.androidApp) and verify that it is offering the latest version, then click Install.
+4. Visit the [Play Store](https://play.google.com/store/apps/details?id=edu.colorado.phet.androidApp) and verify that it is offering the <a href="#links-and-dates">test version</a>, then click Install.
 </details>